janethkim/pokemon_janethki/GameDesignDoc.md

 When the game starts, a [start screen] (Images/StartScreen.png) will pull up.
 It will have 3 buttons with the labels start, directions, and quit.
 The start button leads to [another screen] (Images/Name.png) which asks the user to input a name.
-After that, the interface will display the main gamescreen.
+After that, the interface will display the main [gamescreen] (Images/Gameplay.png).
 After counting for 3 seconds, the game will start.
 In the top right corner of the game, there will be buttons for pausing the game and for quitting the game.